S. Lúthien f. “Daughter of Flowers”

 In The Etymologies, a rejected note translated Dor.
 Lúthien as “Enchantress”, a combination of luth “spell, charm” with the feminine suffix -ien (Ety/LUK).
 This Doriathrin translation was deleted, but the Noldorin form of her name, N. Lhúthien “Enchantress”, was not.
 The translation “Enchantress” is given by Hammond and Scull in the Reader’s Companion (RC/172).

-The translation “Daughter of Flowers” given above appeared in Tolkien’s “Words, Phrases and Passages from The Lord of the Rings” from the 1950s-60s (PE17/15), which was published after RC.
+The translation “Daughter of Flowers” given above appeared a list of flower roots written around 1959-60 (PE17/15), which was published after RC.

 References ✧ LotRI; LT1I; MRI; PE17/15, 161; PMI; SI; UTI; WJI

 |lûth||“blossom, inflorescence”||✧ PE17/15 (lúth); PE17/161 (lúth)|